 C++11 added the ability for constructors to call other constructors.
-Using this feature the parameterless constructor created earlier is here redefined to call the second constructor.
+Using this feature, called constructor delegation, the parameterless constructor created earlier is redefined here to call the second constructor.

 '''

-MyRectangle::MyRectangle(): MyRectangle(10, 5);
+MyRectangle::MyRectangle() : MyRectangle(10, 5) {}

 '''

-This keyword
+This Keyword

-Inside the constructor, as well as in other methods belonging to the object - so called instance methods - a special keyword called 'this' can be used.
+Inside the constructor, as well as in any other methods belonging to the object-so-called instance methods-a special keyword called 'this' can be used.
 This is a pointer to the current instance of the class.
 It can be useful if, for example, the constructor's parameter names are the same as the field names.
 The fields can then still be accessed by using the 'this' pointer, even though they are overshadowed by the parameters.

 '''

 MyRectangle::MyRectangle(int x, int y)

 {

-this->x = x; this->y = y;
+this->x = x;

+this->y = y;

 }

 '''